 In this region a large number of the road races are organised by clubs that are affilliated to the Eastern Road Race League (ERRL) which promotes a regional race series and championship.
 Cambridge CC is a member of the league.

 One of the Rules of Membership is that every club promotes at least one race per season.
-In doing so our racers are eligible to enter any of the league events for that season.
-We promote the Ike Saul Memorial Road Race which takes place in March, so it is important that we have sufficient members willing to help run the event.
+In doing so our racers are then eligible to enter any of the league events for that season.
+We promote the Ike Saul Memorial Road Race which takes place in March.
+Before submitting an entry to ride this event, there is an obligation on our members to offer assistance in the organisation and to check with the organiser that all marshalling and other necessary duties can be met.

 - See the standing of Cambridge CC in the ERRL